patrickbucher/read-think-write/content/intelligence-and-new-ideas.md

 ---
-title: "Paul Graham: Intelligence and New Ideas"
+title: "Paul Graham on Intelligence and New Ideas"
 date: 2024-11-16T20:11:12+01:00
 ---